NeoMatrix14241/VisionLane/README.md

 # VisionLane OCR

-[EXPERIMENTAL RELEASE AND WILL BE UPDATED IN THE FUTURE]
+[EXPERIMENTAL RELEASE AND WILL BE UPDATED IN THE FUTURE, KNOWN BUGS ARE INCLUDED IN ROADMAP]

 ![icon_landscape_transparent_bg2](https://github.com/user-attachments/assets/c05d5fa0-7f75-4382-b300-8884ccbe196b)